-- To be the designated "lead member for children's services" in accordance with Section 19 of the Children Act 2004. - To provide political leadership to the Council's approach to the priorities of Children, Learning and Skills to ensure that children and young people achieve the best outcomes, and all age learning and skills agendas are supported. - To ensure that the Council's approach to the Children, Learning and Skills agenda is integrated, enabling and effective and the Council fulfils its statutory role in relation to these functions.
+- To be the designated "lead member for children's services" in accordance with Section 19 of the Children Act 2004. - To provide political leadership to the Council's approach to the priorities of Children, Learning and Skills to ensure - that children and young people achieve the best outcomes, and all age learning and skills agendas are supported.
+To provide political leadership to the Council's work to tackle child poverty, and as the Council's designated Food - Champion, the food poverty agenda.
+To ensure that the Council's approach to the Children, Learning and Skills agenda is integrated, enabling and effective and the Council fulfils its statutory role in relation to these functions.